 Taxpayers have a limited time to file refund claims to recoup money from the IRS.
 The IRS provides tax forms to be used for making these requests.
-But what happens if the If the taxpayer does not use the forms the IRS provided and, instead, writes letters to the IRS?
+But what happens if the taxpayer does not use the forms the IRS provided and, instead, writes letters to the IRS?
 Can the letters count as a valid refund claim?
 This fact pattern was considered in the Schwartz v.
 Commissioner, T.C.
 Memo.
 2019-162 case.

 Facts & Procedural History

 In 2006, the taxpayer remitted $150,000 to the IRS as an estimated payment for 2005.
 The divorce court entered an order saying that the taxpayer could not use the $150,000 payment.
 The taxpayer thought this order meant that he could not file Federal income tax returns as it would have used the payment.
 The divorce proceedings didn’t conclude until 2011.